AmrDeveloper/Amun/docs/reference/postfix_function.md

-Jot has support for `postfix` keyword inspired from `switt` design, simpily it used to mark function with one parameter to be used as nomral function and also as postfix operator
+Amun has support for `postfix` keyword inspired from `switt` design, simpily it used to mark function with one parameter to be used as nomral function and also as postfix operator

 ```